LoanpyDataHub/gerstnerhungarian/docs/mkcldf.rst

 which are specified in their respective ``setup.py`` files.
 One of the dependencies that has been installed together with *gerstnerhungarian* is `Spacy <https://pypi.org/project/spacy/>`_.
-Spacy offers pre-trained wordvector models.
-Since this is a rapidly changing field, it is adviced to download always the most up-to-date vectors from the most up-to-date packages.
-The architecture allows you to replace this step with more suitable libraries.
+Spacy offers pre-trained wordvector models for German.
+Since NLP is a rapidly changing field, it is adviced to always download the most up-to-date vectors from the most up-to-date packages.
+The architecture allows you to replace Spacy with any library or function of choice.
 At the current moment (April 2023), the best available option for German word vectors seems to be this 500MB alternativem which can be downloaded by running: